What is your fee?

 Do you take insurance?

 We work with an insurance biller who will run a verification of benefits to help determine what your specific policy will cover.
 Because we charge a global fee, your claims are submitted once your baby is born.
-We collect payment for care upfront and your insurance will provide you a reimbursement after your claims have been processed.
+We collect payment for care upfront, and your insurance will provide you with a reimbursement after your claims have been processed.

 Where will my prenatal and postpartum visits take place?